 sTLD - Sponsored Top Level Domains

-ccTLD - Country Code Top Level Domains
+ccTLD - Country Code Top Level Domains.

-In the past, the selection of TLDs was limited.
-But because of recent changes in ICANN policy there are now over 1200 TLDs to choose from.
 Although the vast majority of Domains registered are still of the gTLD category.
-Other domain extensions are rapidly growing
+Other domain extensions are rapidly growing.

-Examples of these are:
+Examples of these are:.

-.com
+.com - Commercial

-.org
+.org - Organization

-.net
+.net - Networking

-.edu
+.edu - Education

-.gov
+.gov - Government

-In 2011 ICANN opened the door for companies and organizations to register their own gTLDs, which greatly expanded the list of gTLDs and explains why we now also have gTLDs like:
+In 2011 ICANN opened the door for companies and organizations to register their own gTLDs, which greatly expanded the list of gTLDs and explains why we now also have gTLDs like:.

 .agency